Oloví

 Oloví (Bleistadt) is a town in Sokolov District in the Karlovy Vary Region of the Czech Republic.
-It has about 1,700 inhabitants.
+It has about 1,600 inhabitants.
+The town is located on the Svatava River in the Ore Mountains.

+Oloví was founded in 1523 as a mining town and for more than a hundred years it was known for lead mining.
+The main landmark of the town is the Church of Saint Michael the Archangel.

 Administrative division

 Oloví consists of four municipal parts (in brackets population according to the 2021 census):